zalando/skipper/docs/tutorials/auth.md

 1: The name of this cookie can be changed by providing the `-oauth2-token-cookie-name` parameter.

+Please note that it is not currently possible to use multiple OAuth2 providers with Skipper.

 ### Encrypted cookie tokens

 The cookie set by the `oauthGrant()` filter contains the OAuth2 access and refresh tokens in